jasonmw324/Bridge-Condition-Classification/README.md

 **Overall Accuracy:** 0.741

 **Interpretation:**
-- **Poor bridges:** The model correctly identifies **75% of all actual Poor bridges** (high recall), but **many bridges flagged as Poor are actually Fair or Good** (precision 30%).
+- **Poor bridges:** The model correctly identifies **75% of all actual Poor bridges** (recall: 0.75), but **many bridges flagged as Poor are actually Fair or Good** (precision 0.30).
 This is acceptable for safety-focused monitoring, where catching most Poor bridges is critical.
 - **Fair bridges:** Hardest to predict accurately; likely overlaps with Good/Poor features.
 - **Good bridges:** Predictions are very accurate, with high precision and recall.